jerseyjackpot/Code-Quiz/README.md

 -----
 One Javascript Page
 script.js
-Contains questions and answers, query selectors, timer, and scoring (in progress, final score will show in console.log)
+Contains questions and answers, query selectors, timer, and scoring